Shidacea/Shidacea-CPP/README.md

 CMake can be obtained using Visual Studio, which is the recommended option.
 Also make sure to avoid path names with spaces in them, as mruby might fail to compile otherwise.

-# Features
+# Properties

 * Platform independency (technically, but not tested yet)
 * Scripting support using mruby
 * Wrapped SFML classes for use with mruby
-* Basic game classes
+* Modding support

+# Features

 * Simple event handling
 * Simple state machine for scenes
-* Modding support
+* Basic game classes
-* Wrapped ImGui methods
+* Wrapped ImGui methods for debugging

 # Planned features